 The McShane Firm regularly employs the state’s top DUI experts, along with our own in-house private detective, to give you a peerless DUI defense.
 Contact us today to put our experienced team to work on your case.

 Step 4.
 Omnibus Pretrial Motion

-- Whether the results of the chemical test (or a report of your refusal to take one) are valid
+- the results of the chemical test (or a report of your refusal to take one) are valid

-- Anything else that is suitable
+- And anything else that is suitable

 Step 5.
 Trial